ian-obotey/Predicting-how-likely-individuals-are-to-get-the-H1N1-vaccines/README.md

 # Evaluation
 The final model had an f1 score of .
 B
 # Conclusion
-It would be advisable to conduct future interview in person so as to obtain honest opinions
+*It would be advisable to conduct future interviews in person so as to obtain honest opinions.

-The interviewers should attempt to find more data as to the particular reasons that one does not want to take the vaccines and address this issues.
+*The interviewers should attempt to find more data as to the particular reasons that one does not want to take the vaccines and address this issues.

-There should be more interviews being conducted to avoid the reliance on old datasets such as this one.
+*There should be more interviews being conducted to avoid the reliance on old datasets such as this one.

-The findings of this research acknowledged the importance of public awarness therefore the administrators should act on this.
+*The findings of this research acknowledged the importance of public awarness therefore the administrators should act on this.